Unveiling the Power of manifest.json: A Comprehensive Guide

 PWAs and manifest.json

-file is a game-changer.
-It enables features like offline access, home screen installation, and push notifications, fostering a native app-like experience on the web.
+For developers creating Progressive Web Apps, the manifest.json file is invaluable.
+It enables offline access, home screen installation, and push notifications—features that create a native app-like experience on the web.

 Implementation Tips